 Participants must have:

-The Online Short Course in Learning, Teaching and Assessment will occur twice over the coming academic year.
+The Online Short Course in Learning, Teaching and Assessment will occur twice over the coming term.
 Please click on the run you wish to attend and complete the online booking form to register:

 If you have any queries about these sessions please email firstname.lastname@example.org